 If you are looking for an adult who has had a kind and warm family life a retired adult would be perfect for you.
 Contact us for current information to find out when a retired adult dog will be available.
 I don't keep this page updated as often as needed since I have a list of families waiting for an adult.
 Please feel free to email for current info.

-Our retired moms are usually 6 years old and $650. they will be spayed, teeth cleaned if needed, and current on health care.
+Our retired moms are usually 6 years old and $650. they will be spayed, teeth cleaned if needed, microchipped, and current on vaccinations.
 Please email if you would like to be on the list for an update when an adult becomes available.

 We also occasionally have older puppies available.
 They are crate trained, and have the benefit of being able to wait longer to potty for those families who work, or are gone longer then a young puppy can wait.
 They also learn and remember quickly, since they are a little more mature.
 They easily move right into their new family the way a young puppy will.
 Please check on the breeds available puppies page for them.

 We have retired Westie moms who will be available in spring-summer 2020.